rmassidda/ir-2019/11_document_ranking.md

 This is obviously too costly as described in the reasons that introduced the approximate retrieval techniques, we want then to find an admissible heuristic approach the avoid computing the score on documents that won't make it into the top-$K$.

 ### WAND
-The WAND technique is a pruning method which uses a max heap over the real documents scores.
+The WAND technique is a pruning method which uses a heap over the real documents scores.
 We could prove that the document IDs in the heap at the end of the process are the exact top-K.
 The algorithm follows a branch and bound approach, we maintain a running threshold $\Theta$ score, pruning away all the documents surely under the threshold and computing the exact scores only for the remaining.